 Direct disk writing

 If you still haven't identified the source of your issue, then it might be a due to a flawed driver that performs poorly with direct disk writing.
-You can disable it as follows.
+You can disable it by using the 'Disk Write Performance' dialog.